NATO, Submarines and Looking Back on Tragedy

 some people who listen

-I do not watch Fox News or any of the television news shows.
+I do not watch Fox News or any other television news shows.

 I am now,